 2. When Do You Get a P60?

-UK Employers are legally required to provide P60 forms to all their employees by 31 May each year.
-So your P60 for the tax year ended 6 April 2021 should be given to you by 31 May 2021.
+UK Employers are legally required to issue P60 forms to all their employees by 31 May each year as part of the PAYE process.
+So, your P60 for the tax year ended 6 April 2021 should be given to you by 31 May 2021.

 If you left your employment after the tax ended you should still get a P60.
 That’s because your employer still needs to give you all the information about your pay for any complete tax years you worked for them.

 If you changed jobs part way through a tax year, then you’ll only receive one P60 from your current employer.
-Information about your previous pay should be included on your P60 if you gave them your P45 when you started work.
+Information about your previous pay should be included on your P60.
+This is provided you gave them your P45 when you started work.

-Then once the tax year has ended on 5 April 2022 she should expect to receive a P60 form by 31 May 2022 from Company B, which will summarise all the tax and national insurance they have deducted from her gross salary.
-There is also a box that will show the gross pay and income tax deducted when she worked for Company A on the P60 form so Karan will be able to see the total tax she has paid for the entire tax year.
+Then, once the tax year has ended on 5 April 2022, she should expect Company B to issue her a P60 form by 31 May 2022.
+This will summarise all the tax and National Insurance they have deducted from her gross income.
+There is also a box that will show the Gross Pay and Income Tax deducted when she worked for Company A on the P60 form.
+As a result, Karan will be able to see the total tax she has paid for the entire tax year.

 3. What Does a P60 Look Like?

-The P60 form itself is created by HMRC but your employer is responsible for filling it out and giving it to you since they handle all your taxes on your behalf and have all the information required.
+The P60 form itself is created by HMRC.
+However, your employer is responsible for filling it in and issuing it since they handle all your taxes on your behalf and have all the information required.